kialo/moodle-mod_kialo/development/README.md

 Each time you add new test files, you need to run `development/tests-init.sh` again.

+## Linting

+We use PHP CodeSniffer to lint the code.
+To run the linter, execute `composer lint`.

+IntelliJ IDEA or PhpStorm have built-in support for PHP CodeSniffer, and the included project files already include the necessary configuration.
+You can use "Inspect Code" to find linting issues.

+If you use Visual Studio Code, there as an [extension](https://marketplace.visualstudio.com/items?itemName=obliviousharmony.vscode-php-codesniffer#:~:text=Integrates%20PHP_CodeSniffer%20into%20VS%20Code,utilizes%20VS%20Code's%20available%20features.) for that, too.

 # Random Notes (temporary, should be removed/updated before release)

 ## Moodle 3 / 4 compatibility